projjwaldubey/wrappoc/README.md

 2. Modify the source repository URL and path
 3. Adjust resource permissions in the AppProject
 4. Update the deployment configuration in `k8s-manifests/`
+5. Re-run the conversion script if you modify YAML files

 ## Troubleshooting